Arman13579/Database-Project-on-Stock-Management-with-SqlServer/README.md

 # Database-Project-on-Stock-Management-with-SqlServer
-1. Creating DML AND DDL file.
+DML AND DDL file.
+Table
+Using Different types of constraint
+Views
+Indexers
+Store Procedures
+Functions
+Triggers
+Transactions and Rollback